Yokeshthirumoorthi/rust-convexhull-benchmarks/README.md

 The input set is generated using rand crate for some predetermined hull shape.
-For example, the sample input set generated for a triangulr hull has 3 hull points and the rest of the points fill within the vertices.
+For example, the sample input set generated for a triangulr hull has 3 hull points and the rest of the points fill within these vertices.

 The permissible shapes are Triangle, Rectangle and Circle.
 And the permissible input sizes